 It is important that the liquid helium transfer tube used is designed to suit both the detector cryostat and the liquid helium storage Dewar.
 The delivery end of the transfer tube should have a fully evacuated section with diameter approximately 6mm (1⁄4 inch) and length at least 200mm.
-It should therefore permit liquid helium to be delivered efficiently into the central reservoir while at the same time leaving adequate venting for helium gas during transfer.
+It should therefore permit liquid helium to be delivered efficiently into the central reservoir while at the same time leave space for spent helium gas to escape without a build-up of pressure within the cryostat.